Most frequent questions and answers

 Once we receive your survey, we will reach out to you to set up a date.

 We will then present a detailed needs assessment that we have prepared.
 It will give the group a thorough picture of how their city is currently struggling and the needs that the people have.
 We will share the potential ministry partners we have found for the group to work with, such as homeless ministries, nursing homes, family shelters, food distribution centers, and other organizations in need.
+Representatives from the organizations will join us and share their work.
+Then, the participants will have an opportunity to begin planning their future outreach efforts.

 We are using the Giving Circle model to create the Initiatives and serve the needs of our communities.
 Click here to see how the Giving Circle works: https://yesnorthamerica.org/localinitiative/settingup/